-This week, the General Data Protection Regulation (GDPR) marks its second year of enforcement as a standard set of requirements to protect consumer data and privacy across the European Union.
+In 2020, the General Data Protection Regulation (GDPR) marked its second year of enforcement as a standard set of requirements to protect consumer data and privacy across the European Union.
 And even as some organizations continue to struggle with compliance, and despite BREXIT complications, GDPR is now solidly the law of the land for any company or organization wishing to do business in the EU.

 Why is that important?
 By forming adopted standards across the EU, organizations have common rules to help guide them in that region.
 The approach is the opposite of the U.S., which lacks a national standard and instead allows individual states and industries to form their own laws.

 However, achieving an agreed-upon set of privacy rules wasn’t easy for the EU.
 It took four years to approve GDPR and two more years for businesses to gain compliance before it was enforced.

 Once completed, GDPR gave citizens of the EU one of the strongest mandates ever to dictate how their personal data is used.
 Now they have the power to instruct any marketing function, promotion, or website to remove their information within 30 days.
 They can also require companies to notify them if their data is being used and seek their permission to market to them.

 Any company that fails to comply with these requirements can face a penalty of 4% of their global turnover.
 Some of the most substantial penalties so far have been handed down to UK British Airways, Marriott, and US Equifax.